m4drat/flareon9-writeups/README.md

 We made our own version that is too hard to beat without cheating.
 ```

-__TLDR__: Nothing fancy, just an entry level challenge.
+__TLDR__: Nothing fancy, just an entry-level challenge.
 The main idea is to find the correct word from sources.
 Can be solved using `strings`.

 Writeup link: [🗿 flaredle](https://m4drat.github.io/2022/11/12/flareon9-writeups.html#1--flaredle)